novikov-school/NSpectator/README.md

 ### Data-driven test cases

 Test frameworks of the xUnit family have dedicated attributes in order to support data-driven test cases (so-called *theories*).
-NSpec, as a member of the xSpec family, does not make use of attributes and instead obtains the same result with a set of expectations automatically created through code.
-In detail, to set up a data-driven test case with NSpec you just:
+NSpectator, as a member of the xSpec family, does not make use of attributes and instead obtains the same result with a set of expectations automatically created through code.
+In detail, to set up a data-driven test case with NSpectator you just:

 1. build a set of data points;
 1. name and assign an expectation for each data point by looping though the whole set.

 Any NSpectator runner will be able to detect all the (aptly) named expectations and run them.
-Here you can see a sample test case, where we took advantage of `NSpectator.Each<>` class and `NSpectator.Do()` extension to work more easily with data point enumeration, and `NSpec.With()` extension to have an easier time composing text:
+Here you can see a sample test case, where we took advantage of `NSpectator.Each<>` class and `NSpectator.Do()` extension to work more easily with data point enumeration, and `NSpectator.With()` extension to have an easier time composing text:

 ```c#
 class Describe_prime_factors : Spec